 Now, many good writers have autobiographical elements in their work; by drawing on their own experiences, they can make their characters more real.
 But when somebody makes the grand announcement that "This is my autobiography", you sense the work will be filled with lies, whitewashing, and self-aggrandizement.

-Here Crowe re-examines his one-of-a-kind youth, where he was paid by Rolling Stone to tour with rock bands and write magazine articles about his adventures.
-(Not bad for a teenager.)
-Crowe's 15-year-old alter ego is one William Miller (Patrick Fugit), a sensitive, brilliant, honest, likeable - you get the idea – San Diego rock fan who, in short order, befriends legendary rock critic Lester Bangs (Philip Seymour Hoffman), gets hired by Rolling Stone, and goes off gallivanting around the US with the fictional rock band Stillwater, where he befriends guitarist Russell Hammond (Billy Crudup), learns some valuable life lessons, falls in love, and blah blah blah.
+Here Crowe reexamines his charmed adolescence, where he was paid by Rolling Stone to tour with rock bands and write magazine articles about his adventures.
+Crowe's 15-year-old alter ego is "William Miller" (Patrick Fugit), a sensitive, brilliant, honest, likable – you get the idea – San Diego rock fan who is mentored by legendary rock critic Lester Bangs (Philip Seymour Hoffman), gets hired by Rolling Stone, and goes off gallivanting around the US with the fictional rock band Stillwater, where he befriends guitarist Russell Hammond (Billy Crudup), learns some valuable life lessons, falls in love, and blah blah blah.

 I wish Crowe could have delved into darker territory with Hudson's character; the young actress could have probably handled it.
 But Crowe is pure Hollywood, and you can't tear him away from his happy ending, his sentimentality, or his entitlement.
 After all, he once posed as a high school student in order to write a Rolling Stone expose on California teens that would become his script for Fast Times at Ridgemont High.
-When the teens he got to know found out that their "friend" had robbed their stories and humiliated them in print, then unapologetically made a fortune off their misery, their betrayal was deeply felt.
-Too bad Crowe won't write a story where he questions his own morals.
+When the teens he got to know found out that their "friend" had stolen their stories and humiliated them in print, then unapologetically made a fortune off their misery, their betrayal was deeply felt.
+Too bad Crowe won't write a story where he questions his own ethics.